nadeemlab/SPT/README.md

 [Supported workflows](#Supported-workflows) | [Preparing your data](#Preparing-your-data) | [Getting started](#Getting-started) | [Examples](#Examples) | [Read the Docs](https://spatialprofilingtoolbox.readthedocs.io)

 The SPT modules do image analysis computation in the context of histopathology.
-A lightweight framework is also provided to deploy a pipeline comprised of these modules in different runtime contexts (e.g. a High-Performance Cluster or on a single local machine).
+For the convenience of automatic usage in different runtime contexts, the pipelines are orchestrated with [Nextflow](https://www.nextflow.io/).

 Supported workflows
 -------------------